 This was originally a tailgating game, which means the brilliance is in its simplicity.
 The goal is to throw the football across the lane and knock down all your pins before the other team does.
 Unlike traditional bowling, you don’t reset pins between rounds.

-There aren’t many rules other than that, other than that you can’t defend your pins unless the football has already bounced from the ground.
+There aren’t many rules, other than that you can’t defend your pins unless the football has already bounced from the ground.

-And oh yeah, if you knock down the middle pin without hitting any others, that’s a “bonk” and you get to sound the freighter horn.
+And oh yeah, if you knock down the middle pin without hitting any others, that’s a “bonk” and you get to sound a freighter horn.

-Bottom line: throw the football, hit the pins, but football bowling is easier said than done.
+Bottom line: throw the football, hit the pins.
+Sounds easy, but football bowling is easier said than done.

 The Fowling Warehouse Hamtramck